voschezang/coding-handbook/management-principles.md

 - Efficiency of flow (to customer).
 I.e. [pull-strategy](https://en.wikipedia.org/wiki/Push%E2%80%93pull_strategy), demand-oriented.
 Because the customer pays for the service.

 Assume that people are never [blocked](https://en.wikipedia.org/wiki/Context_switch) and [always](https://en.wikipedia.org/wiki/Parkinson's_law) busy.
 Focus on the flow of *tasks*; ensure that they are not blocked.
 If tasks are picked up as planned (following demand), then people can be free to make improvements and learn.

+In a balanced system produces all resources produce exactly the right amount.
+There is no excess inventory.
+This theoretical state is dangerous.
+Any perturbation (expected variance) would be detrimental to flow, because all components are related and depend on each other.